 God already knows our needs (Matthew 6:8b) and will supply them (Philippians 4:19).
 Don’t take God for granted, ask Him to move on your behalf (James 4:2d).
 We are not to ask amiss.
 God will give us the desires of our heart if we delight ourselves in Him, but it’s not biblical to lust over worldly things (James 4:3) Observe the conditional words:

-And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.
-1 John 3:22 NKJV
+and whatever we ask we receive from him, because we keep his commandments and do what pleases him.
+1 John 3:22 ESV

-If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.
-John 15:7 NKJV
+If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
+John 15:7 ESV